 01 of 05

 What Are Shelling Beans?

 Shelling beans come in pods, much like the more commonly available pole beans.
-Their pods are thicker and drier, however, since the beans inside tend to be quite a bit bigger, and the outside texture is drier than other shells.
+Their pods are thicker since the beans inside tend to be quite a bit bigger, and the outside texture is drier than other shells.
 Cranberry beans are named for their bright scarlet pods and are the most commonly available shelling beans.
 When cooked, they turn to a dull brown color, but with a delicious earthy flavor.
 Fava beans are shelling beans since they can be grown to maturity, shelled, and dried.

 02 of 05

 How to Chose Shelling Beans

 04 of 05

 How to Store Shelling Beans

-Note that shelled fresh shelling beans freeze beautifully.
-Lay shelled beans in a single layer on a baking sheet and freeze until frozen through.
-Transfer to a sealable plastic bag and freeze up to six months.Continue to 5 of 5 below.
+Shelled fresh shelling beans freeze beautifully.
+Lay shelled beans in a single layer on a baking sheet and freeze, then transfer to a sealable plastic bag and freeze for up to six months.Continue to 5 of 5 below.